ContactMonkey

 While you may think emailing multiple recipients is a basic task, there is a big difference between sending an email to ten employees and sending to ten thousand employees.

 We’ll cover the different ways you can send an email to multiple recipients, and why some methods are better suited for large-scale email sending than others.
+Using modern internal email software like ContactMonkey, you can easily get your message out to a large number of recipients.

 How to Send an Email to Multiple Recipients: 3 Methods